-(d) IAS 28" Investment in Associates and Joint Ventures" - Amendments to IAS 28
+(c)IAS 28" Investment in Associates and Joint Ventures" - Amendments to IAS 28

-The amendments clarify that an entity applies IFRS 9 to long-term interests in an associate or joint venture that form part of the net investment in the associate or joint venture before it applies IAS 28, and in applying 1FRS 9, does not take account of any adjustments that arise from applying IAS 28.
-The amendment is effective for annual reporting periods beginning on or after January 1, 2019.
+The amendments clarify that an entity applies IFRS 9 to long-term interests in an associate or joint venture that form part of the net investment in the associate or joint venture before it applies IAS 28, and in applying IFRS 9, does not take account of any adjustments that arise from applying IAS 28.

-(e) Prepayment Features with Negative Compensation (Amendments to IFRS 9)
+(d) Prepayment Features with Negative Compensation (Amendments to IFRS 9)

 The amendment allows financial assets with prepayment features that permit or require a party to a contract either to pay or receive reasonable compensation for the early termination of the contract, to be measured at amortized cost or at fair value through other comprehensive income.
-The amendment is effective for annual reporting periods beginning on or after January 1, 2019.

-(f) Improvements to International Financial Reporting Standards (2015-2017 cycle):
+(e)Improvements to International Financial Reporting Standards (2015-2017 cycle):